 In this production photo we see the hiding Benedick overhearing Don Pedro, Claudio and Leonato's revelation of Beatrice's love for him in what is usually referred to as the gulling (deceiving) scene.
 This scene is always played for laughs and Christopher Luscombe's 2014 production made effective use of special effects to create the small explosion and smoke that occurs when Don Pedro fixes the Christmas tree lights, thereby electrocuting the concealed Benedick.

 Nigel Hess composed both the scores for the 2014 productions of Love's Labour's Lost and Love's Labour's Won.
 In this rehearsal image we see John Woolf playing the snare drum alongside Nigel Hess at the piano.
 John is an RSC Associate Artist and Music Director, having spent most of his career at the RSC.
-In the 2015 New Year's Honours, John was awarded a MBE for his services to music in the theatre.
-The CD John Woolf & Friends celebrates John's wonderful music for the RSC over more than 20 years and is available in the RSC Online Shop.
+In the 2015 New Year's Honours, John was awarded an MBE for his services to music in the theatre.